shivannis/xandr-docs-public/xandr-docs/articles/curate/postal-code-lists.md

 **Create a new postal code list:**

 1. Select **Audiences >  Location Manager**.
-1. On the Location Manager page, select **New >  Postal Code List**.
+2. On the Location Manager page, select **New >  Postal Code List**.
-1. Provide the following details in the **Create A Location Target** page:
+3. Provide the following details in the **Create A Location Target** page:
     1. **Name**: Enter the name of the Postal Code List.
 For example, enter "NetherlandsLoc1".
-The
-   1. maximum number of characters allowed is 255.
+The maximum number of characters allowed is 255.
-   1. **Code**: (optional) Enter a code for the Postal Code List.
+    2. **Code**: (optional) Enter a code for the Postal Code List.
-   1. **Description**: (optional) Enter a description for the Postal Code List that gives a brief definition of the postal code location target.
-For example, enter "Postal Code List for Noor-Holland region in the city of Amsterdam, Netherlands".
+    3. **Description**: (optional) Enter a description for the Postal Code List that gives a brief definition of the postal code location target.
+For example, enter "Postal Code List for Noor-Holland region in the city of
+        Amsterdam, Netherlands".
-1. Click **Next**.
+4. Click **Next**.
-1. On the **Location Target Features** page, select one of the following options:
+5. On the **Location Target Features** page, select one of the following options:
     - **Copy and Paste**: If you select this option, on the next page you can enter the postal codes to include in the Postal Code List.
 The codes need to be separated by a comma or hard return.
 When you're done, click **Next**.
     - **Import from file**: If you select this option, on the next page you can browse for and upload a CSV, Excel, or Text file that contains the postal codes.
 Once uploaded, click **Next**.

   > [!NOTE]
    > You need to select the country to which the postal codes belong before using the **Copy and Paste** or **Import from file** option.
 You can only upload postal codes from one country at a time.
 For USA, you can target the full 9-digit postal code (also known as zip +4).
->
-   > For example, you can target "10010-7456".
+For example, you can target "10010-7456".

-1. On the **Review Location Target** page, the following tabs are available:
+6.On the **Review Location Target** page, the following tabs are available:
-    1. **Successfully Imported** displays the list of postal codes that were successfully imported to the Postal Code List with the **Code**, **Country Name**, **Country ID** of each postal code.
+    - **Successfully Imported** displays the list of postal codes that were successfully imported to the Postal Code List with the **Code**, **Country Name**, **Country ID** of each postal code.
-    1. **Did Not Import** displays postal codes that failed to import properly.
+    - **Did Not Import** displays postal codes that failed to import properly.
-1. Click **Save** to complete the setup.
+7. Click **Save** to complete the setup.

 ## Target postal code lists and postal codes on line items